clmcgrath/vscode-lockhunter/README.md

 ## Extension Settings

-This extension contributes the `lockhunter.launcherPath` setting, specifying the full path to `TortoiseGitProc.exe`.
+This extension contributes the `lockhunter.launcherPath` setting, specifying the full path to `Lockhunter.exe`.
 It is set to the default installation path of Lockhunter, so you might need to adjust it if you installed elsewhere.

+## Additional Settings

+### Unlock
+`lockhunter.exit` exits lockhunter automatically after unlock , defaults to true `lockhunter.silentunlocks` runs unlocks in silent mode , no window or confirmation will appear ,  defaults to false

 ## TODO
 - Add Context Menu Support for file and directory in browser and editor